 4 Crucial Shipping Rate Factors to Consider

-There is no singular, universal shipping method that’s considered the gold standard for inexpensively shipping a package.
+No singular, universal shipping method is considered the gold standard for inexpensively shipping a package.
 Keep in mind that depending on what you’re shipping you must also factor in a parcel’s weight and size, how quickly you need your package to get to its destination, and your shipping zone or country.

-Here, we discuss the four crucial factors to consider when determining the cheapest way to ship boxes.
-They include:
+Here, we discuss the four crucial factors to consider when determining the cheapest way to ship boxes:

 How fast do you want your package to get to its destination?
 As instant gratification becomes the norm, speedy shipping will certainly play a role.
 But keep in mind, the faster the delivery speed, the more you will have to pay.

 Do you want your package to be delivered overnight, the next day, in two days, within three days, or you are willing to wait for 7days?
 Different courier companies offer various time-sensitive delivery options to cater to your preferred delivery timeframe.
 But you’ll have to pay to play, so to speak.
 Overnight delivery may cost five times more than ground delivery.

 For 2-3-day shipping, USPS Priority Mail offers the most competitive rates for packages weighing 10lb and below.
 But UPS and FedEx services offer more enticing rates when shipping packages above 10lbs within the same delivery window.

 For packages with a hard two-day delivery timeframe, UPS 2nd Day and FedEx 2Day are the best options because USPS doesn't offer guaranteed services within this timeframe.

 For expedited next-day Day or overnight delivery, UPS Next Day Air Saver and FedEx Standard Overnight offer competitive rates compared to USPS.